DaButter/hackerNewsScraper/README.md

    - Subsequent calls add new articles and update existing ones in the database.

 4. `docker-compose down`
    - Stop the application and containers.
-Data persists in the Postgres volume unless removed.
+Data persists in the Postgres volume unless explicitly removed.

 # Why not use public API for scraping?